Swelllow/Image-Searcher-Auto-Clicker/README.md

 ---

 Enjoy using the tool, and feel free to open an issue if you encounter any problems or have feature suggestions!

+Also quick note this tool was mostly built for Bubble Gum Simulator Infinity / BGSI but can be used for other games aswell